 The Common Malfunctions in Aviation Crashes

 Prior to taking off, planes must undergo proper inspection and maintenance to ensure that nothing is wrong.
 Unfortunately, despite some of the precautions that individuals can take, it doesn’t always result in a safe flight.
 There are some common malfunctions that can occur which make it possible for the plane to lose power, lose altitude, and eventually, crash.
-Here are some of the common malfunctions that may arise.

 Landing Gear Malfunction